squid doesn't function during/after HA failover

 Per "Kill Bill"'s dismissive "use WPAD or whatever" answer, that solution ONLY works for desktop browsers that support WPAD "or whatever".
 Most non-browser software (e.g. pfsense itself!) requires a static proxy to be configured.

 Simple solution: allow squid to service a VIP that fails over during a firewall failover event.
 Alternative solutions welcomed.

 Without a way to do this, it is impossible (or rather, pointless!) to deploy pfSense as a high-availability solution in any environment that blocks direct outbound HTTP & HTTP/S. This is a bug, not a missing feature - it's equivalent to saying "HA works fine, just change your default gateway setting on every device".

 #2 Updated by Kill Bill over 4 years ago

 P.S.
 If you want your "HA"/"failover", then stick

 I obviously won't submit any such PR because it's BS that produces no real failover.
 As explained on the thread I linked you to on the other "bug" you filed.

-#4 Updated by Adam Gibson over 1 year ago
+#4 Updated by Adam Gibson about 2 years ago

 Chris Buechler wrote: